 Skip to main content

 Gottschalks always felt like a retail mystery to me—one of those strange blips on the department store timeline.
-Though the name had long been known in the Central Valley since 1904, it didn’t make its curious debut in the Bay Area until 1989.
+Though the name had long been known in the Central Valley since 1904, it didn’t make its curious debut until 1988 in the Santa Cruz area, then 1989 in the Bay Area.
 And when it did, it raised a few questions: What is a Gottschalks?
 How do you even say it?
 And why does their logo have a daisy on it?
 Was this a store or a gardening catalog?

 Naturally, I had to investigate.